LoyolaChicagoBooks/introcs-csharp/rst/onedim.rst

 References and Aliases
 -------------------------

-Object variables like arrays being references has important implications for assignment.
+Object variables, like arrays, being references has important implications for assignment.

 With a primitive type like an ``int``, an assignment copies the data: